I have been referred to the Disclosure and Barring Service, what does this mean? Task

 1. Initial case assessment

-The DBS will determine if your case is within their legal scope under the Safeguarding Vulnerable Groups Act (2016).
+The DBS will determine if your case is within its legal scope under the Safeguarding Vulnerable Groups Act (2016).

 - For example, is there any evidence of harm posed to a child or vulnerable adult?